pgromano/Political-Identity-Analysis/README.md

 As evident from the US 2016 elections, there has been an increasing partisan divide not only between Republican and Democratic parties, but from members within the parties themselves.
 As this divide increases, the residual impact is largely not understood within the scope of a two-party system.

 The purpose of the app would be two-fold.
 First, users would be able to track their own political identity and comparatively evaluate their respective Congress and Senate representatives.
 The app would provide voters information with how a politician's voting records align with the user, and extends outside of party lines.
-Secondly, by providing users with a quiz or survey to track their political identity, public opinion can be gathered in real time, and focused questions can be used to improve the political identity model.
+Secondly, by providing users with a quiz or survey to track their political identity, public opinion can be gathered in real time, and questions can be directed to improve the political identity model.
 Doing so helps to better understand issues limited by a two-party system description.

 # Generating Political Identity from Public Opinion